 Types of Mesothelioma

 Mesothelioma is an asbestos-related cancer that is extremely difficult to diagnose and treat.
 It usually takes mesothelioma 20-50 years to start showing it’s symptoms.
 Doctors diagnose mesothelioma based on the location of the tumor within the body; lungs, abdomen, heart, and testicles.
-There are four types of mesothelioma:
+Here are the four types of mesothelioma:

 Defined as an asbestos-related cancer of the mesothelium in the lungs.
 It accounts for 3 out of 4 (75%) mesothelioma diagnoses because most asbestos fibers are inhaled, which lodges it into the lining of the lungs.
 Pleural mesothelioma begin in cells that line the sacs of the chest (pleura).
 Once the cancer invades this outer lining of the internal chest wall and lungs, it becomes known as pleural mesothelioma.